 How to apply

-Please note that from Friday 15th July 2016 the Customer Service Centres will no longer process applications and requests for parking permits in person, including scratch card permits.
-From this date, new applications for any additional permits will need to be submitted online or by post.
+Please note that from Friday 15th July 2016 the Customer Service Centres are no longer able to process applications and requests for parking permits in person, including scratch card permits.
+From this date, new applications for any additional permits are submitted online or by post.
 Please allow 14 days for your application to be processed.

 - Apply online (online form) - – we will assess your application and respond by email.
 If your application is approved the email will contain a link to make online payment, as above.
 Please note that you do not need to submit a new application if you are renewing your existing parking permit, please refer to your permit renewal reminder letter for details of how to renew an existing parking permit.